| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 the Essex Branch of the Campaign to Protect Rural England (formerly CPREssex)

-Campaign which was launching a major campaign communities not concrete
+Campaign which was launching a major campaign “communities not concrete”

 against a number of proposals for substantial housing, industrial and

+road developments in rural Essex.
 The Stansted/M11 Corridor Option Study had just been published and

 was of particular concern to the village because, as with other plans,